-From 2017 to 2021, roadway departure (RwD) crashes in USCOG accounted for approximately 55 percent of statewide fatal crashes, resulting in approximately 590 fatalities annually.
+From 2017 to 2021, roadway departures (RwDs) accounted for approximately 55 percent of statewide fatal crashes in South Carolina (SC), resulting in approximately 590 fatalities annually.
 In the six-county Upper Savanah Council of Governments (USCOG) region, RwD crashes accounted for approximately 69 percent of fatal crashes, resulting in approximately 40 fatalities annually.
 To address these severe crashes, the USCOG, in conjunction with the South Carolina Department of Transportation (SCDOT), supported by the Federal Highway Administration (FHWA), is developing a Roadway Departure Safety Implementation Plan, referred to as the Plan in this document.
 This document includes a summary of the data analysis and recommendations for improvements targeted at reducing these severe RwD crashes.